Compliance University is filling up fast! Why haven’t you signed up yet? Only 17 spots left. ENROLL NOW

 3. Written Communication: Designated supervisors must review all customer correspondence and internal communications diligently.
 It is crucial to document these reviews for compliance purposes.
 To ensure proper oversight, brokers are required to communicate with investors exclusively through approved firm channels.

-4. Securities Transactions: Firms must establish robust supervisory systems to identify fraudulent trades or transactions contravene the Securities and Exchange Act.
+4. Securities Transactions: Firms must establish robust supervisory systems to identify fraudulent trades or transactions that contravene the Securities and Exchange Act.

 5. Anti-Money Laundering Programs: Under the Bank Secrecy Act, every brokerage firm must implement an anti-money laundering program (AML).
 These programs are specifically designed to identify suspicious financial activities.
 AML programs serve as an essential safeguard to detect and mitigate money laundering risks within the financial industry.